salekinsirajus/storeJIRATickets/README.md

 Database schema:
 * DynamoDB needs a primary key.
 It could be a hash, or a string.
-Two options are available:
+Three options are available:
     - use the partition key as primary key
-    - use the partition and sort key as composite primary key If the I choose to go with the latter, sort key = priority.
+    - use the partition and sort key as composite primary key
+    - create a ticket_id. (we need to scan in that case for reading) If the I choose to go with the latter, sort key = priority.

 * Other fields it should have:
     - summary: string
-    - completed_at: timestamp/string (how to use
+    - created_at: timestamp/string (how to use
       [here](https://stackoverflow.com/questions/40561484/what-data-type-should-be-use-for-timestamp-in-dynamodb)
     - description: string
     - priority: string
     - completion_time: timestamp/string/float

+I need to figure out a way to retrieve an item.
+Possible options:
+1. Use the created_at timestamp (obvious, *can* be tedius)
+2. Use the sort key to get a range of items (is it possible?)
+3. Look at LSI

 ### To Do
 - [ ] Add function descriptions in `serverless.yml`